About the Vibrant Index

 Why it Matters: EBRGs foster a sense of belonging and acceptance and are a way for employees to engage with networks that will help support and connect them to information, opportunities, and resources critical to engagement, advancement, and retention in the workplace.

-What it Measures: Employer structures, including DEI councils and committees, and engagement within the structures that provide enhanced access to decision-makers.
+What it Measures: Employer structures, including diversity, equity, and inclusion councils and committees, and engagement within the structures that provide enhanced access to decision-makers.

-Why it Matters: Commitment and active engagement in DEI from decision makers, particularly executives and hiring managers, cultivates an ownership culture essential to DEI’s success.
+Why it Matters: Commitment and active engagement in diversity, equity, and inclusion from decision makers, particularly executives and hiring managers, cultivates an ownership culture essential to success.

-What it Measures: Who receives DEI training, what training topics are covered, and how DEI training is executed within the employer’s standard personal development practices.
+What it Measures: Who receives diversity, equity, and inclusion training, what training topics are covered, and how training is executed within the employer’s standard personal development practices.

-Why it Matters: Essential to employee professional development, DEI-centered training sets a clear standard and expectations for DEI practices within an employer’s culture.
+Why it Matters: Essential to employee professional development, diversity, equity, and inclusion-centered training sets a clear standard and expectations for practices within an employer’s culture.

 What it Measures: The demographic data collected relating to compensation, role, promotion, recruitment, retention, and exit interviews.